 - Do all our travelers (1-7) need to meet with Student Involvement at the same time?
 We have busy schedules.

-- If you want to use grant funds, yes you have to find a way to meet with Student Involvement as a group.
+- If you want to use grant funds, yes, you have to find a way to meet with Student Involvement as a group.
 We would prefer everyone have a travel meeting, because this creates less confusion, especially when booking flights and hotels.
 You can schedule up to two meetings.
 Email us at email@example.com with any concerns.

 - Can we book a campsite?

 - Yes, but you will need an invoice and need to book directly through the campsite.
 Email us in advance at firstname.lastname@example.org so we can make the payment for you.

 - Can we book a rental car through student Involvement?